Kubernetes

 Consider an operator SDK

 As we mentioned, creating an operator totally from scratch is a lot of work.
-In general, using an operator SDK will not only save you time, but also help you generate operators that are more consistent in how they work (because SDKs enforce conventions in operator design and implementation that you may not follow if you were to write your own operator from the ground up).
+In general, using an operator SDK can speed up the development process for cloud native, kubernetes native operators, while also helping you generate operators that are more consistent in how they work (because SDKs enforce conventions in operator design and implementation that you may not follow if you were to write your own operator from the ground up, and help create custom controllers more consistently).

 The only reason not to use an operator SDK is if you’re creating a very unusual application that requires custom Kubernetes API functionality or other capabilities that are not supported by any operator frameworks or SDKs – but that's rare today, given the maturity of operator toolkits.